This Poet's Corner

 I do not become a vegetable in someone else's garden.

-good and bad but I bristle at the interference.
+I bristle at the interference.
 Everyone is loosing.

 Is loss not the key to eternity?
 I only yearn to tinker with words,

-putter in my garden, watch my eaglets fly-
+Putter in my garden, watch my eaglets fly-

-to die, and then to join you.
+To die, and then to join you.

 Many people choose to love me.
 I am grateful.